Show up. Care. Repeat.

 To his credit, he always responds kindly to anything and did so now as well.
 Since I asked him those questions, he has very much toned down that health rhetoric and repetition.

-My conclusion for me personally has always been: do what's good for you, and your body, health (including mental health!) and that which fits your life and circumstances...
+My personal conclusion has always been: do what's good for you, and your body, health (including mental health!) and that which fits your life and circumstances...

 Preferably try to do better, at least to a degree and when you can, for the planet and animals.
 And that's that.